Were you injured in an accident that wasn't your fault?

 - that party owed you a duty of care (liability).

 Yes.
 In practice, several other factors can affect whether a successful compensation claim will be possible, such as the type of accident or whether the claim is considered to be low-quantum.

-We would be happy to give you a definitive answer.
-Speak to a personal injury solicitor now on 0800 612 7456.
+We would be happy to give you a clearer answer.
+Speak to a personal injury solicitor now on 0800 376 1001.
 If you prefer, you can check your claim online with our Instant Claim Checker: